 Recycling of material was a priority throughout the clean-up effort.
 The amount of rubble recycled was 8,829 cubic metres, up from 8,719 last week.
 Asbestos waste (including soil) stands at 3,288 tonnes.
 General waste is at 3,432 tonnes and 108 tonnes of metal have been recycled.

 The next step is to complete the Site Completion Reports for each property and then issue Completion Certificates to the respective landowners.

 Residents are thanked for their patience and cooperation during the clean-up program.
 Regular updates will no longer be provided on this page.
 Anyone seeking more information about the clean-up can call 1800 328 997.

 The Wooroloo Bushfire Coordinated Residential Clean-up Program is jointly funded through the Commonwealth-State Disaster Recovery Funding Arrangements.

-This page contains information about the Wooroloo Bushfire Coordinated Residential Clean-up Program for residents who have had homes, structures or vehicles damaged following the Wooroloo bushfire.
-The City of Swan and the Shire of Mundaring will contact residents directly to discuss registering for the program.
+This page contains information about the Wooroloo Bushfire Coordinated Residential Clean-up Program for residents who had homes, structures or vehicles damaged following the Wooroloo bushfire.

-Coordination of the program is being managed by the Department of Water and Environmental Regulation (DWER), in collaboration with the City of Swan, the Shire of Mundaring and Department of Fire and Emergency Services (DFES).
+Coordination of the program was managed by the Department of Water and Environmental Regulation (DWER), in collaboration with the City of Swan, the Shire of Mundaring and Department of Fire and Emergency Services (DFES).

 Media outlets can direct queries about the program to the Department of Water and Environmental Regulation.